 This wallet also has three clever caches and an ID window for easier safety checks.
 It is 8” wide and 5.5” high and slim enough that both men and women can wear it hanging around their neck and safely covered by their clothes.

 It’s safety design and reinforced double stitched seams make it both tough and durable travel companion.
-So next time you want to go to that big sporting event, bustling market place or loud music festival and you fear falling victim to a pickpocket, strap on the Venture 4th Neck Wallet and you’ll be good to go.
+So next time you want to go to that big sporting event, bustling market place or loud music festival and you fear falling victim to a pickpocket, strap on the Venture 4th Neck Wallet (link to Amazon) and you’ll be good to go.

 2. The RFID-Blocking men’s Premium-wallet